terabaud/lea-codes/src/webgl/overview-of-a-webgl-program.md

 - `LINES`: draw lines on screen
 - `TRIANGLES`: draw filled triangles on screen
 - `TRIANGLE_STRIP`: like triangles, but the 4th record in the buffer reuses the 2nd and 3rd record in the buffer and so on.

+When `drawArrays` is called, the vertex and fragment shaders come into play.